 The treads and landings of all straight-run staircases should have an artificial light source capable of lighting the treads and landings to no less than 11 lux (approximately 1 foot candle).
 For any staircase that has six or more risers, there must be a wall switch at each floor level to control the light source.

 Common Stairway Terms

 - Stringer: The stringer is the entire sawtooth-shaped member upon which risers and tread rest.
-You will need two per staircase.
+You will need at least two per staircase.
 Some utility stairways, such as basement stairs or deck stairs, may not use a sawtooth stringer design.
-Instead, they may use solid side stringers which anchor the treads using metal connectors.
+Instead, they may use solid side stringers that anchor the treads using metal connectors.

 - Tread: The tread is the horizontal section of each stair, sometimes called the run.
-This is the section that the user steps on.
+This is the surface that the user steps on.